krysalead/um.backend/readme.md

 ### Database Service

-So far we support only MongoDb, this service will start a connection to the database, see the DAO section to understand what you still need to do.
+This service will start a connection to the database, see the DAO section to understand what you still need to do.
 You can mock the database using mockgoose just switching mockDb to true in the configuration.
+You can also have access to a SQLLite database

-There is a Continus-local-storage in place in each request
+There is a Continuous-local-storage in place in each request

 ```
 import {set,get} from '../core/services/CLSService'